William Mulvihill: Writing career

-Mulvihill was the author of a dozen novels, several which have been adapted or have been optioned to be adapted into feature movies.
-He is perhaps most well known for his novel The Sands of Kalahari, as well as hundreds of essays and many "letters to the editor" of popular publications.
+Mulvihill was the author of a dozen novels, several of which have been adapted or optioned to be adapted into feature movies.
+He is perhaps most well known for his novel, The Sands of Kalahari, and hundreds of essays and many "letters to the editor" of popular publications.
 He also contributed to the Our Town column of the newspaper Sag Harbor Express.
 His novel The Mantrackers was later reworked and self-published as Serengeti in 1995 and optioned for a movie in 2012.

 His wife regularly typed his notes and encouraged him to continue writing.
 He continued to write nearly every day even at age 81.
 His daughter has said about his writing habits, "he wrote longhand, he didn’t write on the computer.
 He’d edit and edit and do different versions.
 He’d let the story happen and wouldn’t know exactly where it was going.
 He’d just start writing".